Meifeng1510/Recorder/README.md

 ## Description

+The system imposes a minimum of 20Hz on the resumption cycle to prevent script timeout and ensure it doesn't get too laggy.
+Processing time can be modified to suit your needs.

 DataStore limit is 4MB per key with 60 requests per minute for each server (unaccounted-for players).
 Assuming memory consumption stays the same, you can easily record up to 60 fps with 9378 moving parts while being able to autosave to DataStore.